+When you have a home, you want to make sure it goes to the person you want it to, as effortlessly as possible, after your passing.
 To avoid probate, estate taxes or attachment from creditors, consider placing valuable property, such as a home, into a trust for protection.
 Depending on your desired outcome, you may place your property in either an irrevocable trust or a revocable trust.
-Transferring your home to either type of trust has both advantages and disadvantages.
+However, you must keep in mind that transferring your home to either type of trust has both advantages and disadvantages.

 Advantages of a Trust